ethanhamilthon/leverans/docs/docs/quick_start.md

 lev deploy
 ```

 And that's it!
-Within a couple of minutes the application will be finished building and
-deployed to the Leverans cluster.
+Within a couple of minutes the application will be finished building and deployed to the Leverans cluster.

 After successful deployment you can go to _api.mydomain.com_ to check if everything went well.

 ## Updating and Creating a Database

 Now let's imagine that we decided to use a database in our application.
-We use any database we want, since Leverans allows us to host any application that runs on Docker.

-But Leverans has a couple of options [already configured](/databases/ready-to-go).
+Leverans has a couple of options [already configured](/databases/ready-to-go).
 Let's choose the most popular one - Postgresql.

-Now we need to do two things: Create a database and connect to it from our application.
+Now we need to do two things: Create a database and connect to our application.
 Let's modify our config file:

 ```yaml
 project: my-awesome-project